EvolveWithProseeker/Proseeker/README.md

    **pchoice** = the choice to use a specified probability set or not.
 1 = yes and 0 = no.

    **A,R,N,D,C,Q,E,G,H,I,L,K,M,F,P,S,T,W,Y,V** = the individual probability of selection of each AA.
-These should add up to 1 and as such 0.05 represent an even probability of selection.
+These should add up to 1 and as such 0.05 represents an even probability of selection.
 If phoice = 1 then the values listed here will be used.

    **truncres** = Proportion of results to provide to the user.
 The default is 10 which will results in the best k/10 ressults per generation being provided to the user.